owncloud/cdperf/docs/tests.md

 This test creates a pattern of the so called *most used file sizes*.
 It contains a collection of test files in sizes how we find them in typical larger ownCloud installations.
 Specifically, that contains 84% files with a size smaller than 1MB, 12.5% files between 1MB and 10MB, 3% files between 1MB and 100MB and 0.8% files larger than 100MB.

 The files are created, uploaded, downloaded and afterwards deleted in this test.
-The current implementation tests with in total 15GB data per User.
+The current implementation tests within a total of 15GB data per User.

 This simulates a "normal" upload/download scenario with a common file set.